silnrsi/wstr/src/content/docs/topics/input/keyboards-and-tools.md

 If no suitable keyboard exists, a user can download the [Keyman Developer][keymandeveloper] tool and create a suitable keyboard layout.
-Users who create such a keyboard are encouraged to submit it to the Keyman keyboards repository so that others can benifit from having that keyboard freely available.
+Users who create such a keyboard are encouraged to submit it to the Keyman keyboards repository so that others can benefit from having that keyboard freely available.

 ## Other input methods

 This [Keyboard Systems Overview article][ssart] was originally written in 2012 and updated in 2025.
 It describes other keyboard input methods (and tries to indicate which ones are no longer viable).
-In particular, one of the character picker options may be an acceptible solution for typing rarely used characters.
+In particular, one of the character picker options may be an acceptable solution for typing rarely used characters.

 [wsig7]: https://scripts.sil.org/wsi_guidelines_sec_7.html